bparanj/crystal/electronics/zettel/zener.md

  The zener effect resembles water breaking through a dam.
 As the water level (voltage) rises, pressure builds up until it reaches a critical point where the dam can no longer hold back the water, causing a sudden flow (current).

-Example: In a practical circuit, one can observe the zener effect by slowly increasing the reverse voltage across a zener diode while monitoring the current.
+In a practical circuit, one can observe the zener effect by slowly increasing the reverse voltage across a zener diode while monitoring the current.
 At voltages below the zener voltage, minimal current flows.
 However, once the zener voltage is reached, the current increases rapidly while the voltage remains relatively constant.

 3. What role does the avalanche effect play in zener diodes?